louisboilard/flumen/README.md

 websockets.
-The frames are sent to the rust service prefixed with a 4 bytes big endian integer that tells the server how many bytes to read for the upcoming frame, the service reads the frame and proceeds to broadcast it to the connected browser.
+The frames are sent to the rust service prefixed with a 4 bytes big endian integer that tells the server how many bytes to read for the upcoming frame, the service reads the frame and proceeds to broadcast it to the connected browsers.

-The browser clients uses an html5 canvas as a video stream source that is mapped to an html video element (simply for ui purposes, could display the canvas directly).
+The browser client uses an html5 canvas as a video stream source that is mapped to an html video element (simply for ui purposes, could display the canvas directly).
 The canvas is hidden, when receiving a new frame via websocket, the image that is the source of the canvas is updated to that binary array.
 Since the image